 CAUT encourages academic staff associations to use this opportunity to assess the state of governance at their institutions, including through identifying longstanding issues that may have been made visible or exacerbated during the pandemic response.
 Associations are encouraged to examine the processes for decision-making during the pandemic period and to take stock of areas of weakness with a view to strengthening shared governance as the situation allows.

 Will academic staff be able to claim tax deductions for expenses arising from working from home?

-Purchases of technology or home office equipment and materials may be reimbursable under your collective agreement, or potentially claimed as an employment expense for tax purposes if you are not reimbursed.
+Employment expenses, including purchases of technology or home office equipment and materials necessary for work, may be reimbursable under your collective agreement.
+If not reimbursable, such expenses could potentially be claimed as employment expenses for tax purposes.
 Each employee should keep a record of all receipts, invoices, and any directions from the administration requiring them to work remotely.

 Academic staff associations should negotiate with the administration a reimbursement program to cover the additional costs members incur as a result of working remotely.
 If the expenses are not covered by the institution, then associations should negotiate an agreement that T2200s will be signed and made available to all eligible staff upon request.